HISTORY OF THE MACEDONIA MISSIONARY BAPTIST CHURCH

 2009 -Rev. Victor C. Brewton, Sr.

 Youth Ministers who have served this church are as follows: Rev. Edward Boyd, Rev. Brian Butler, Rev. Henry Smith, Rev. Robert Rushing, Rev. Anthony Chavers, Rev. L.L.
-Eldridge, Rev. Rudolph Ransom, Rev. Gary Alston, and Rev. Horace Boyd.
+Eldridge, Rev. Rudolph Ransom, Rev. Gary Alston, Rev. Horace Boyd and Minister Sean Brewton.

 Deacons who have served this church are as follows: Joe Frasier, Sam Harris, H.S.
 Smith, Richard Zant, Louis Boyd, Ernest F. Boyd, Clyde Boyd, T. J. Wright, T.A.
 McKinnies, W.G.
 Stevens, T.J.
 Scott, Wallace Scott, Albert Scott, Marcus Scott, Willard Richardson, Charlie Richardson, William Boyd, Robert Harris, Henry Murant, D. C. Murrell, Bethel Lewis, Lonnie Lewis, Warnell Smiley, Lucious Webb Smiley, W.D.
 Wright, N.W.
 Williams, Sylvester Williams, C. W. Middleton, James Elder, Stanley Posey, Douglas Foxx, Willie Lee Cox, Leroy Lott, and Joe Rountree.
-The current staff consists of Navey Johnson, Thomas McLendon, Cedric Berry, and Lamar Tillman.
+The current staff consists of Thomas McLendon serving as Chairman, Navey Johnson, Cedric Berry, and Lamar Tillman.

-Church mothers who have served this church are as follows: Annie Stevens, Eleanor Harris, Ola Frazier, Maggie Wright, Emma Lee Wright, Minnie Mae Wright, Ella Scott, Eunice Scott and Mildred Elder.
-Lizzie Richardson and Lizzie Lewis is presently serving as church mothers.
+Church Mothers who have served this church are as follows: Annie Stevens, Eleanor Harris, Ola Frazier, Maggie Wright, Emma Lee Wright, Minnie Mae Wright, Ella Scott, Eunice Scott, Mildred Elder and Lizzie Richardson.
+Lizzie Lewis is presently serving as church mother.

 Superintendents who have served this church are as follows: Sam Harris, B.L.
 Lewis, N.W.
 Williams, Warnell Smiley, W.D.
 Wright, M.A.
 Scott, Slater Wright, E.F.
 Boyd, John Simmons, Carl Osgood Curvin, James Elder, Navey Johnson and Leslie Stewart and Douglas Foxx.
 Deacon Tillman is presently serving.